Namchee/tetikus/README.md

 Tetikus is a custom cursor component made for Vue 3.

 > ⚠️ WARNING: This component **DOES NOT WORK** with Vue 2!
-Consider upgrading to Vue 3 as it's really close from being released
+Consider upgrading to Vue 3 as it's really close from being released.

 ## Features

-TODO
+- Easily customizable, you're not locked with basic circle shape!
+- Relatively performant
+- Relatively small (6KB gzipped)
 - Depends on nothing, all features are implemented with pure CSS, JS, and Vue ✌️.

 ## Installation